nanopowered/SPRest/README.md

 # SPRest
-A TypeScript Library to query SharePoint lists, document libraries and groups using REST
+A TypeScript library to query SharePoint lists, document libraries and groups using REST